senseiwells/EssentialClient/README.md

 You can find more about it on the original github: [here](https://github.com/gnembon/carpet-client)

-## clientMacros
+## clientScripts
-This is a mini scripting language that allows you to make simple macros directly in minecraft without any external programs.
+This is a mini scripting language that allows you to make simple scripts directly in minecraft without any external programs.

-Documentation and how to use can be found: [here](https://github.com/senseiwells/EssentialClient/tree/master/docs/ClientMacros.md)
+Documentation and how to use can be found: [here](https://github.com/senseiwells/EssentialClient/tree/master/docs/ClientScripts.md)

 ## gameruleScreen
 This is a GUI that allows you to modify gamerules in singleplayer, it is accessible from the Essential Client menu